react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 </Button>
 ```

+When navigating to a screen this way, it automatically shows the loading indicator while the navigation transition is pending.
+You can pass `loading={false}` to disable the automatic loading indicator.

-Or as a regular button:
+It can also be used as a regular button:

 ```js
 <Button onPress={() => console.log('button pressed')}>Press me</Button>